Personal Law Services

 - For a child born after 1 December 2003, the father will automatically acquire parental responsibility if with the mothers consent he is named as father on the birth certificate.

-A step parent, may, following recent changes in the law also acquire Parental Responsibility with the agreement of those with it already or otherwise by court order.
-However, it is always worth bearing in mind any person with Parental Responsibility may delegate it to another at any time.
+A step parent, may, following recent changes in the law, also acquire PR with the agreement of those with it already or otherwise by court order.
+However, it is always worth bearing in mind any person with PR may delegate it to another at any time.
 This can be done by a simple letter to evidence this and is often used for grandparents acting as child minders.

 Key Parental Responsibilities

-A person with parental responsibility has all the rights, responsibility and obligations for the upbringing of the child.
-If there is more than one person with parental responsibility, there is a duty upon them to consult on any issue concerning a child's upbringing which in the event of dispute may require an application be made to the Court for a Specific Issue Order.
+A person with PR has all the rights, responsibility and obligations for the upbringing of the child.
+If there is more than one person with PR, there is a duty upon them to consult on any issue concerning a child's upbringing which in the event of dispute may require an application be made to the Court for a Specific Issue Order.

 Key roles include:-